Learning Generalizable Robot Policy with Human Demonstration Video as a Prompt: Introduction

 Humans, in contrast, can efficiently acquire new skills simply by observing others perform tasks.
 This observation suggests that visual demonstrations may offer a more natural and information-rich medium for teaching robots.
 Videos inherently capture not just what task to perform, but also how to perform it, including critical aspects like object relationships, motion trajectories, and timing.
 Moreover, human demonstration videos are significantly more scalable to acquire compared to robot data, whether captured in laboratory settings or obtained from existing online resources.

-Current approaches have only begun to explore this direction.
-While works like EgoMimic\cite{kareer2024egomimic}have incorporated human demonstrations, it focuses on single-task scenarios.
-The field still lacks a general framework that can leverage the full potential of human videos for robot learning.
+Recent research has only begun to explore this direction, and existing approaches exhibit notable limitations.
+For instance, EgoMimic \cite{kareer2024egomimic} primarily focuses on single-task scenarios.
+UniSkill \cite{kim2025uniskill} also incorporates human videos as prompts, but these are only utilized in the Stage 1 representation learning phase to learn action embeddings, while the Stage 2 policy learning stage does not leverage them; its goal is to highlight the effect of human videos on simple generalization through representation learning.
+Similarly, Gen2Act \cite{bharadhwaj2024gen2act} and Human2Robot \cite{Xie2025Human2RobotLR} both integrate human videos into training, but the number of human demonstrations involved is relatively limited, leaving them insufficient for achieving robust generalization when combined with sparse robot demonstrations.
+Overall, the field still lacks a general framework that effectively leverages human videos together with sparse robot demonstrations to enable challenging forms of generalization.

 We propose a two-stage human-prompted learning framework that combines robotic datasets with human demonstration data to address challenges in task learning.
 In the first stage, we use a video generation model that receives a prompt video of a human performing a task and an image of the robotic hand.
 The model generates a video of the robot performing the task, embedding embodiment transfer information through a cross-prediction strategy.
 This helps the model learn a representation that captures the task, context, and target modality effectively.
-In the second stage, we fine-tune the representation using a diffusion policy, incorporating both human and robot data.
+In the second stage, we fine-tune the representation using a diffusion policy, leveraging abundant human demonstration data together with robot data.
 A unified action space bridges the gap between the two modalities, while a cluster-based loss enhances skill separation and multi-skill imitation performance.
-Experiments on real-world tasks demonstrate the framework’s effectiveness in improving human-robot interaction and versatile manipulation.
+Experiments on real-world tasks demonstrate the framework’s effectiveness in improving human-robot interaction and manipulation.

+Our core contribution is achieving elementary generalization ability to new tasks and novel skills from human prompt video by proposing a novel learning framework that effectively leverages extensive human demonstration videos.
+Concretely, our contributions are threefold: (1) a cross-embodiment learning strategy based on cross-prediction for representation learning, (2) joint training with human video–action pairs to enhance policy generalization, and (3) the ProtoDiffusion Contrastive Policy objective to improve representation quality.
+Throughout the paper, we focus on evaluating generalization across three progressive levels: basic variation, novel objects, and novel skills, under the setting of human video prompting.